Current events

 Web animation is a subject that I want to dive deeper and really grasp the fundamentals firmly in the future, so I could rely less on higher level libraries.

-Content management system for my cousin's website
+CMS for my cousin's website

 I wanted to integrate CMS to my cousin's new website so that he could edit and manage his contents intuitively.
 I did some research and Sanity looked like a great fit here so I created a tailored Sanity Studio with live editing and preview features for my cousin's website.